Chores for teenagers: Real parents and teens told us so

 Michelle, Raleigh NC

 I am usually told to set the table and to clean my room.
-I get out of the first one by claiming I have too much homework and need 10 more minutes to finish it.
+The way I get out of the first one is by claiming I have too much homework and need 10 more minutes to finish it.
 By then someone else has already set the table.
 I get out of the second one by just making my bed, or just putting away my laundry, then pretending to think that my parents only wanted one part of my room clean.

 Joanna, Pepper Pike, OH

 Typically, I’m asked to either load the dishwasher or fold clothes (second is less often).
 In my opinion, unloading the dishwasher is easier, so, if he’s home, I get my brother to load and I unload.